 Pahoa town, on the eastern side of the Puna district, has an old wild west appeal with simple clapboard styled, ageing storefronts with rickety elevated walkways that barely protect you from occasional rains.
 It’s run down and quaint at the same time with little shops and a variety of surprisingly good food of different cuisines.
 Stop by on your way touring around Puna or the panoramic loop and coastal areas of the red road.

 The largest population on Hawaii Island is centered on old Hilo town, a place that seems to have been lost in a time warp that hasn’t changed dramatically and actually that’s what the locals like, something authentic and real for the locals and not catering to the tourist crowd.
+Although as a tourist you can visit popular attractions like Kaumana caves, Rainbow falls, Coconut island, Hilo farmers market and Liliuokalani gardens just to name a few must visit spots in town.
 There’s an actual revival of supporting local businesses, restaurants and shops in town because these are places that have been around for a while.
 Although we do like to have new and exciting places to also dine and enjoy a nice night out and Hilo does offer all those options even on a smaller scale.

 Over on West Hawaii Kailua Kona a town that caters mostly to a tourist crowd but also locals typically going for shopping and other daily routines.
 The town has many historic and ancient monuments that keep the history and importance of this town in which Kamehameha 1st (Hawaii’s first king) resided.
-Today the town is filled with many restaurants, shops, farmers markets and many little coves and beaches that are a draw for snorkeling and a quick dip before heading into town.
+Today the town is filled with many restaurants, shops, farmers markets and many little coves and beaches like Kahalu’u beach park and Magic Sands that are a draw for snorkeling and a quick dip before heading into town.

 Above Kona in the hills of Holualoa is the town of Holualoa, a small art community with many little art galleries and shops ,along with a variety of coffee farms and tasting rooms along the main corridor.
 The area up in the cloud forest all the way down to south Kona is where most of the coffee plantations are located and you can visit many of the farms and coffee tasting shops throughout the area.
 It’s a perfect place to visit some unique local artists and try some of the well-known Kona coffee that is a popular souvenir to take back home.